p-j-smith/lipyphilic/docs/reference/analyses.rst

 Analysis tools
 ==============

-Here we provide examples of using the analysis tools currently available in ``lipyphilic``.
+Here we provide a description of the analysis tools currently available in ``lipyphilic``, along with examples of how to perform each analysis.
-For developers, the API reference is available at :ref:`index`

 .. toctree::
    :maxdepth: 1